altunixon/wips/lns/altina_ln/ASP-121-Chapter_1_Thunderclap.md

 Eric continued his guard duty without moving.<br/>
 Fanrine who was seated at the end of the table raised a hand.<br/>
 "I’m curious too.
 What did you write, Sir Regis?"<br/>
 "Well… The first part is about me.
-“I had to leave the battlefield because of pressing matters, and sincerely apologize for any inconvenience caused to the Field Marshal and commander of the First Army.”
+"I had to leave the battlefield because of pressing matters, and sincerely apologize for any inconvenience caused to the Field Marshal and commander of the First Army."
 I also wrote that I have made it back to the Fourth Army safely."<br/>
 "You didn’t mention anything about them listing you as killed in action?"<br/>
 "Even if we don’t complain about this, they will still apologize and correct the records.
 After all, people being listed as killed in action when they are actually alive happens occasionally."<br/>
 "But Prince Latreille attempted to assassinate you."<br/>
 "I don’t have any evidence."<br/>
 Or rather, if they delve deeper into the matter, the fact that mercenaries from 《Renard Pendu》 had killed the sentries would be uncovered.<br/>
 There was no point in pursuing this matter.<br/>
-Altina smiled:
+Altina smiled:<br/>
 "But this will definitely shock Latreille — receiving a letter from Regis whom he thought he had killed!
 It’s a pity I won’t be able to see his reaction!"<br/>
 "I don’t think he will leave the palace.
 During his duel against High Britannia’s colonel Coulthard he sustained injuries so bad that he couldn’t even ride a horse.
 It would take about two months before he can make a full recovery."<br/>
 "What?!"<br/>